LizzyonGit/sotis-lifecoach/README.md

 - __The Book page__

   - The Book page consists of an introductory header text and a form with the fields First name, Last name, Email, Phone, Session type, Preferred date and time, and a Send button.
 All fields are required to be able to submit the form.
 The Book page is crucial for the user and site owner, as it allows to book an appointment with Sotis.
+Clicking Send leads to the CI formdump https://formdump.codeinstitute.net/.

   Project file: book.html